aulonvishesella/Serious-game-for-aphasia-rehabilitation-/README.md

 This project was a funded research project at my university and was validated by a speech therapist to ensure it can provide desired therapeutic effects

 # What I learnt :rocket:
-* Using Watson IBM speech to text API to detect normal sounding audio and convert into text.
+* Using `Watson IBM Speech to Text API` service to detect and convert user speech into text format; to determine if the user has said the noun correctly.
-* Incremental process model - applying this model consistently throughout development, ensuring each increment was checked and tested alongside a speech therapist.
+* Follow an `Incremental Model` consistently throughout development, ensuring each increment was presented and tested alongside a speech therapist.
-* Applying a design pattern - primarly focused on the `State Pattern` to manage the different animation states an avatar can have.
-* Designing relevant state machines to control animation states for the avatar and NPCs(Non Player Characters).
+* Using and designing `state machines` to capture the different animation states the main avatar and NPC's can be, subquently writing scripts to transition between these animations based on the flow of the game.
-* Creating a saving and loading system that applied symmetric encryption, encrypting PlayerData(score,level,position) when writing to a file and decrypting when reading from a file.
-This involved:
+* Implementing a `Save & Load` system that utilised symmetric encryption; encrypting PlayerData(current score, current level and position of avatar) when writing to a file and decrypting when reading from a file.
+In order to do this, I had to:
-  * Creating an instance of `AES` to generate the shared key(used for both encryption/decryption) and an input IV when writing PlayerData to our file and an output IV when reading from our file.
-This is used by the CryptoStream when encrypting/decrypting data.
-  * Utilised three streams that 'wrapped' the other
+  * Utilise three streams that 'wrapped' the other
     * using `StreamReader` and `StreamWriter`, which reads or writes data from and to a CryptoStream
     * using `CryptoStream`, encrypting player data when writing or decrypting the encrypted data when reading
     * using `FileStream` to read/write data into the file
+  * Create an instance of `AES` to generate the shared key and an input IV when writing PlayerData to our file and an output IV when reading from our file.
+Both the shared key and IV was used by the CryptoStream when encrypting/decrypting data.
-  * Serializing PlayerData in a JSON format using `JsonUtility.ToJson`, which would be the encrypted data written to the file stream.
+  * Serialize PlayerData in a JSON format using `JsonUtility.ToJson`, which would be the encrypted data written to the file stream.
-  * Deserializing the JSON data that was read from the file, into a pattern matching the PlayerData class using `JsonUtility.FromJson` (the decrypted data)
+  * Deserialize the JSON data that was read from the file, into a pattern matching the PlayerData class using `JsonUtility.FromJson`, where this decrypted data will be used to load saved data.